English (ENGL)

 Prerequisite: ENGL 111.
 Designed for individuals to broaden their scope and understanding of various electronic research techniques.
 Study, evaluation, and use of current and emerging technologies will be examined.
 (Formerly 2020:226)

 Prerequisite: ENGL 111 or equivalent, and familiarity with Internet (or attend Computer Center training seminar) knowledge of word processing software.
-Introductory course examines spoken and written contexts merging into one "writing space"; provides writing theory and practice for effective e-mail, newsgroup, chat, and web site writing.
+Introductory course examines spoken and written contexts merging into one 'writing space'; provides writing theory and practice for effective e-mail, newsgroup, chat, and web site writing.
 (Formerly 2020:227)

-ENGL:250 Classic & Contemporary Literature (3 Credits)
+ENGL 250 Classic & Contemporary Literature (3 Units)

 Prerequisites: ENGL 111 and ENGL 112 or their equivalents, and HIST 210 or HIST 221, or permission of the instructor.
 Close reading and analysis of fiction, poetry, and drama from the evolving canon of American, British, and World literature.
 This course fulfills the General Education Humanities Requirement.
 It cannot be used to meet requirements in English.
 (Formerly 3300:250)

-ENGL:252 Shakespeare & His World (3 Credits)
+ENGL 252 Shakespeare & His World (3 Units)

 Prerequisite: ENGL 112 or equivalent.
 An introduction to the works of Shakespeare and their intellectual and social contexts.
-Each section "places" Shakespeare through compact readings of works by the playwright's contemporaries.
+Each section 'places' Shakespeare through compact readings of works by the playwright's contemporaries.
 This course fulfills the General Education Humanities Requirement.
 It cannot be used to meet requirements in English.
 (Formerly 3300:252)

 Ohio Transfer 36: Yes

-Gen Ed: - Humanities
+Gen Ed: Humanities

-ENGL:275 Specialized Writing (3 Credits)
+ENGL 275 Specialized Writing (3 Units)

 Prerequisite: Completion of ENGL 111 and ENGL 112 or their equivalents, or permission of the instructor.
 (May be repeated for different topics, with permission) Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career area.
 (Formerly 3300:275)